-An academic study26 by Professor Colin Bennett of the development of privacy policy found five major reasons for the international convergence around FIPs.
+An academic study by Professor Colin Bennett of the development of privacy policy found five major reasons for the international convergence around FIPs.
 The first reason is the spread of computer technology.
 Everyone around the world faces the same revolution in information technology.
 Privacy was a concern before the computer, but there was no data protection movement before computer use became widespread.
 Second, countries study the experiences of others and emulate the solutions found elsewhere.
 Especially in Europe, countries drew from other experiences in the sense of learning and not imitation.
 Third, an international policy community with shared interests and some domestic political and policy influence helped to spread common ideas and responses.
-Fourth, privacy work undertaken by international organizations, such as the OECD and the Council of Europe, put pressure on governments to conform to international policies.
-Finally, actions taken by one country can pressure another to adopt a conforming policy.
+Fourth, privacy work undertaken by international organizations, such as the OECD and the Council of Europe, put pressure on governments to conform to international policy.
 As discussed below, the EU Data Protection Directive is having this effect.

-Of the two early-1980s international documents, the OECD Privacy Guidelines proved to be the most widely cited.27 For this reason, this report uses the statement in OECD Guidelines as an exemplar for FIPs.
+Of the two early-1980s international documents, the OECD Privacy Guidelines proved to be the most widely cited.
+For this reason, this report uses the statement in OECD Guidelines as an exemplar for FIPs.
 (See Sidebar 2.1 on Fair Information Practices.)
 The eight principles set out in a few pages appear simple, but both the OECD Guidelines and the Council of Europe Convention contain considerable amounts of accompanying explanatory materials and implementation advice.
 The international agreement on basic principles should not obscure the complexity of some of the policies, the considerable variation in their application, and the controversy about their implementation in different contexts and to different record-keepers.
 Implementation issues are discussed later in this chapter.